honeytrap/honeytrap-docs/content/listeners/netstack.md

 `exclude_ports` | <span style="color:red">none</span> | exclude from netstack, the host will handle this.
 No events are produced on traffic over these ports.
 Format: [transport-protocol-number/]<port-number> eg. ["udp/123", "456"]
 `exclude_addresses` | <span style="color:red">none</span> | exclude address range from netstack, the host will handle this.
 No events are produced on traffic from these addresses.
 CIDR notation.
 `allow_no_exclude` | false | allow it to run without any exclusions.
 Remote connectivity with host will not be possible.
 `sniffer` | false | use the sniffer too.
+This creates events on all inbound network activity.

 ## Example {#example-id}

-Run Honeytrap on a linux system with an ssh server listening on port 8022, use the _http_ service on ports 80 for HTTP and 443 for HTTPS, output logs and events to the console.
+Run Honeytrap on a linux system with an ssh server listening on port 8022.
+Exclude port 8022 to be able to make _ssh_ connections and use the _http_ service on ports 80 for HTTP and 443 for HTTPS.
+It outputs logs and events to the console.
 ```bash
 # config.toml